 Since you are not selling the business on the open market, you really don't (and won't) know what the true sales price (and net proceeds) would be.

-But the problem is that your ex may now expect you to buy them out of the business using the valuation amount.
+But the problem is that your ex may now expect you to buy them out using the valuation amount.
+And given your experience in your profession, you may not think that value is realistic.

 • Is the business a marital asset or a separate asset?